klmcwhirter/pi-day-2025-with-py/README.md

 ---
 They never claimed that it was an [earth shattering new way to calculate digits of pi](https://youtu.be/2lvTjEZ-bbw?t=44).
 And I can tell you it is not.
 I have struggled to get it to produce 2000 digits in a reasonable amount of time (~25 mins).

-But the fact that they saw this side-effect of their research into aspects of *string theory*, in my opinion, brings credence and validation to their work because they recognized this hidden jewel in the formula that was taking shape.
+But the fact that they saw this side-effect of their research into aspects of *string theory* brings credence and validation to their work because they recognized this hidden jewel in the formula that was taking shape.
+In my opinion, it demonstrates the level of analysis and review was above and beyond.

 > And so, this project is dedicated to Aninda Sinha and Arnab Priya Saha for their contribution to our common pursuit of adding to the ways we consume π.